DanBradbury/hobo_test/README.md

 # Hobo Test
-Packaged test framework that can be dragged into any project (tested w/ GM Studio 1)
+Flexible test framework that can be added into any existing project (tested w/ GM Studio 1)
 ![](https://i.imgur.com/OnZhbzU.gif)

 # Usage